system76/docs/content/bootloader.md

 support@pop-os:~$
 ```

-Additionally, if `bios_grub` is listed under `flags`, the system is installed in legacy BIOS mode.
+Additionally, if `esp` is not listed under `flags` for the Boot Partition, the system is installed in legacy BIOS mode.

 ### EFI Boot - Pop!_OS (systemd-boot)